 authority over all creation >> We are the children of God >> We

-first few chapters, use what some of the Bible’s critics call flowery
+first chapter, uses what some Bible critics call flowery

 language.
-They claim that Paul was being superfluous, using many superlatives
+They claim that Paul was being excessive in his use of superlatives

-was saying, it seems like flowery language only because of his subject matter.
+was saying, it only seems like flowery language because of the subject matter.

-resolving issues within the Church and putting out their fires, but he finally
+resolving issues within the Church and putting out fires, but with the

-Paul was not being superfluous at all.
-If only they could hear the man using
+Paul was not being superfluous at all but using primitive instruments to

-primitive instruments to describe something far greater than our English
+describe something far greater than our English language is able to convey.

 Eph 1,3-14